seldo/galls-law/fluent-conf.md

 # [fit] modularity
 # [fit] aka information hiding

-^ You think about this at the code level, but here we're doing it at the service level.
+^ We beat Gall's Law with modularity.
+We hid the complexity.
+You think about this at the code level, but here we're doing it at the service level.
 The implementation of each module is hidden behind the API of the service.

 ---